 Furthermore wind energy and solar panels are now industrialising the Cornish landscape and wrecking our key asset – Cornwall’s coast and countryside.
 They may have a part to play but indiscriminate and random siting on unspoilt (now spoilt) hillsides, is not the way forward.

-The sector exist primarily because of taxpayer subsidy.
-Many landowners regard the massive subsidies available as the new agricultural subsidy.
+The scale of this development in Cornwall exists primarily because of heavy taxpayer subsidies.
+Many landowners regard these as the new agricultural subsidy.
 The Daily Telegraph for example has publicised the fact that the Prime Minister’s father in law garners £1000 per day in subsidy for having turbines on his country estate.

-This subsidy is not free.
-The cost is added on to the costs of our electricity bills and impacts especially on those in fuel poverty already.
-Most turbines are overseas owned so taxpayer money floods overseas to Denmark, Sweden and Germany etc.
+Nothing of course comes free.
+This subsidy is added onto our electricity bills and impacts especially on those in fuel poverty already.
+Most turbines and solar farms are overseas owned so taxpayer money floods overseas to Denmark, Sweden and Germany etc.

 When turbine applicants claim that a number of turbines will power say 100,000 homes they fail to mention that this requires that the turbines turn 100% of the time.
 On average they turn less than 25% of the time.

 So it is debatable that turbines save on carbon emissions.
 Wind and solar energy cannot be stored and output does not match well with demand.